nemski/nemski.github.com/_posts/2016-11-07-thou-shalt-not-run-a-database-inside-a-container.markdown

 So my last blog post, [Docker in Production: A retort](/2016/11/05/docker-in-production/), generated a lot of comments.
 One of them was "Why shouldn't you run a Database in Docker?"
 I've seen this questions a few times, but rarely reply because it's such a long answer.
 But here goes.

+EDIT: I've been made aware I'm not being clear that I am referring to running a database in a container management solution, like Kubernetes.
+The issues laid out below don't relate to just running your database in docker with no shared storage or ability to start it automatically on a different node.

 ## Kelsey Hightower told you not to

 He's a smart guy, he's worked at CoreOS and now works at Google.
 He has done some fantastic talks on Docker, Kubernetes and System Administration in general.
 [Here's him talking about it](https://youtu.be/Nosa5-xcATw?t=1080)